I read this article this morning from a site Care 2 and thought it was great infromation

 7. CHALLENGES vs. PROBLEMS

-Happy people will see PROBLEMS as CHALLENGES, as opportunities to explore new ways of doing things, expressing their gratitude for them, understanding that underneath them all lays many opportunities that will allow them to expand and to grow.
+Happy people will see PROBLEMS as CHALLENGES, as opportunities to explore new ways of doing things, expressing their gratitude for them, understanding that underneath them all lays many opportunities that will allow them to expand and to grow.8.
+SELFLESSNESS vs. SELFISHNESS

 They do what they do not for themselves, but for the good of others, making sure that they bring meaning, empowerment and happiness in the lives of many.
-They look for ways to give and to share the best of them with the world and to make other people happy.
+They look for ways to give and to share the best of them with the world and to make other people happy.”Before giving, the mind of the giver is happy; while giving, the mind of the giver is made peaceful; and having given, the mind of the giver is uplifted.”
+Buddha

 9. ABUNDANCE vs. LACK/POVERTY

 These people don’t really care about being realistic.
-They love and dare to dream big, they always listen to their heart and intuition and the greatness of their accomplishments scares many of us.
+They love and dare to dream big, they always listen to their heart and intuition and the greatness of their accomplishments scares many of us.“Dream no small dreams for they have no power to move the hearts of men.”
+Goethe

 11. KINDNESS vs. CRUELTY

-They are kind to themselves and others and they understand the power of self-love, self-forgiveness and self-acceptance.
+They are kind to themselves and others and they understand the power of self-love, self-forgiveness and self-acceptance.12.
+GRATITUDE vs. INGRATITUDE

-They know how to live in the present moment, appreciating what they have and where they are, while still having big dreams about the future.
+They know how to live in the present moment, appreciating what they have and where they are, while still having big dreams about the future.“When you are present, you can allow the mind to be as it is without getting entangled in it.
+The mind in itself is a wonderful tool.
+Dysfunction sets in when you seek yourself in it and mistake it for who you are.”
+Eckhart Tolle

 14. POSITIVITY vs. NEGATIVITY